 Time became a slippery thing.

-A dagger that could not be turned on me.
+I didn’t understand a dagger that could not be turned on me.

-The cost is a life.
+Its cost is a life.

 The vendor’s tattoos.
 The ones that vanished.

 This couldn’t be real.
 I would wake any second.

 A nearby fox perked up its ears while observing my alarm, its eyes aglow like the vendor’s tattoos.
 A blackbird’s caw swooped near in flight, and the breeze from its feathers kissed my lips.

 The dagger’s gold hilt flashed in the slanting rays of sun through yellow and scarlet leaves.

 I shoved it into my boot and ran again, aware of its weight against my calf shifting with every step, every impact.

 I sprinted faster, aimless, while the trees around me stretched out their branches above like arms.
 They were shedding summer’s mantle, disrobing for autumn in a shower of gold and violet and scarlet.
 Sweetly blooming woodland mingled with the scent of crushed greenery, and the leaves of sugar-ginger trees fluttered past my cheeks.